rjanecek/guides/src/pages/python/functions/index.md

 1. The keyword `def`
 2. a function name
-3. paranthesis'()', and within paranthesis input parameters,although the input parameters are optional.
+3. paranthesis'()', and within paranthesis input parameters, although the input parameters are optional.
 4. a colon ':'
 5. some block of code to execute
 6. a return statement (optional)